ivangfr/springboot-graphql-databases/README.md

      }
      ```

-  3. Create a book and return the book id and author name
+  3. Create a book and return the book id and author name:
      > **Note**: while creating this book in `author-book-api`, we are setting the same ISBN, `9781449307905`, as we did when creating the book in `book-review-api`.
      ```
      mutation {